LightForm-group/datalight/README.md

         <img src="https://travis-ci.com/LightForm-group/datalight.svg?branch=devel" /></a>
 </p>

-A small python 3 software to upload data on data repository using commandline or python command.
+A Python 3 program to upload research data to a data repository.

-This software development has been started for the project LightForm to respect requirement on the data management from the funding agency EPSRC.
+This software was developed by Research Software Engineers at the University of Manchester, UK.
+The construction of Datalight was funded by the LightForm group - a cross-univeristy EPSRC funded research project (https://lightform.org.uk/).

+The latest documentation can be found at https://datalight.readthedocs.io